Lawtonville Baptist Church – Estill, South Carolina

 In 1911 the church moved to its present location and hired renowned Savannah architect Julian DeBruyn Kops to build the elaborate Gothic Revival church where members still worship today.

-Lawtonville Baptist Church is listed in the National Register, which says the following:
+Lawtonville Baptist Church is listed in the National Register:

 The Lawtonville Baptist Church, built in 1911, is significant for its stunning and largely intact Late Gothic Revival architecture that is attributed to the regionally significant Savannah architect Julian DeBruyn Kops.
 Employing a degree of complexity and sensitivity that seems unique not only to churches in Hampton County of the period but also to southern Baptist churches in general, Kops managed to create a house of worship that functioned as an elaborate symbol of Judeo-Christian iconography, beginning with his complex, Star of Redemption pavilion roof, then continuing with the Star of David symbols on the two main approaches to its entrance corner, and culminating in the Alpha and Omega designs that greet church members every time they enter the sanctuary and the portico arch gates whose motif clearly intended to evoke the Trinity.